dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This simplification was an ingenious master stroke, and it worked brilliantly.
 Until it didn't.
 But we'll get to that.

 Although it now targets just one version of .NET Framework, `System.Reactive` is still a multi-target NuGet package.
-If you download the v6.0 package and unzip it (`.nupkg` files are just ZIP files) you will find the `lib` folder contains subfolders for 5 different TFMs:
+If you download the v4.0 package and unzip it (`.nupkg` files are just ZIP files) you will find the `lib` folder contains subfolders for 5 different TFMs:

-* `net472` (.NET Framework)
+* `net46` (.NET Framework 4.0)
-* `net6.0`
-*  `net6.0-windows10.0.19041`
 * `netstandard2.0`
+* `uap10` (UWP)
 * `uap10.0.18362` (UWP)

 Each contains a `System.Reactive.dll` file, and each is slightly different.
 The `netstandard2.0` one is effectively a lowest common denominator, and it is missing some types you will find in the more specialized versions.
-For example, the version in `net472` includes `ControlScheduler`, a type that provides integration between Rx and the Windows Forms desktop client framework.
-Windows Forms is built into .NET Framework—it's not possible to install .NET Framework without Windows Forms—and so it's possible for the `net472` version of Rx to include that type.
+For example, the version in `net46` includes `ControlScheduler`, a type that provides integration between Rx and the Windows Forms desktop client framework.
+Windows Forms is built into .NET Framework—it's not possible to install .NET Framework without Windows Forms—and so it's possible for the `net46` version of Rx to include that type.
 But `netstandard2.0` does not include Windows Forms—that version of Rx may find itself running on Linux, where Windows Forms definitely won't be available.
 Consequently, the `System.Reactive.dll` in the package's `netstandard2.0` folder does not include the `ControlScheduler`.

 This illustrates that with this _great unification_, when you add a reference to `System.Reactive`, you get everything NuGet has to offer on whatever platform your application targets.
 So if you're using .NET Framework, you get Rx's WPF and Windows Forms features because WPF and Windows Forms are built into .NET Framework.
 If you're writing a UWP application and you add a reference to `System.Reactive`, you get the UWP features of Rx.